cosmos/sdk-tutorials/hellochain/tutorial/10-client.md

 transactions, queries, etc).
 Each module contains a client package that provides its specific `tx` and `query` client functionality. `tx` for sending transactions containing Messages that update the chain state and `query` for reading the chain state.

-Generally modules provide both a CLI and a REST client both  that are bundled together alongside those of the other modules into a single REST server and CLI executable.
+Generally modules provide both a CLI and a REST client  that are bundled together alongside those of the other modules into a single REST server and CLI executable.

-Lets start with ourour CLI.
+Lets start with our CLI.
 Here we will implement `GetTxCmd` and `GetQueryCmd` for our `greeter` module's client package.
 These will then later be used to incorporate `greeter`'s functionality into our CLI tool.